 Once you submit the online application, the Medicaid office gets it right away.
 It’s faster than mailing or faxing a paper form!

 - Call the Medicaid hotline for free help applying at 1-888-342-6207.

 - Call or visit any Medicaid Application Center in Louisiana.
 For a list of application centers, go to the Louisiana Department of Health.

-- Download and print an application for any Medicaid program.
-To download the form, click here.
+- Download and print an application for any Medicaid program, at application for health coverage.

 Mail or fax the form to: